 - Individual therapy with an addiction counselor

-- Group or 12-step therapy addressing topics about substance abuse, grief and loss, sexuality, trauma survival, self-esteem, family patterns, assertiveness and interpersonal relationships
+- Group or 12-step therapy that may address topics about substance abuse, grief and loss, sexuality, trauma survival, self-esteem, family patterns, assertiveness and interpersonal relationships

 - Family therapy, as needed

-- Alternative therapy options, such as meditation and yoga
+- Alternative therapy options, such as yoga or equine therapy

 - Aftercare and discharge planning